 The different types of lights on a car

-Up front there are usually five types of light.
-First, the sidelights, which can be used when visibility is slightly reduced, but not to the point when dipped headlights are necessary.
+Up front, there are usually five types of light.
+The sidelights which can be used when visibility is slightly reduced, but not to the point when dipped headlights are necessary.

-In recent years, these have been replaced by Daytime Running Lights, which are illuminated as soon as the vehicle’s ignition is switched on, and are only extinguished when the dipped headlights are activated and, sometimes, when you turn on an indicator.
+In recent years, these have been replaced on new cars by daytime running lights (DRLs), which are illuminated as soon as the vehicle’s ignition is switched on, and are only extinguished when the dipped headlights are activated and, sometimes, when you turn on an indicator.

 Finally, at the front there will be two orange indicators; these flash to let other road users know that you intend to make a turn.

 Headlight technology is improving all the time, and has moved a long way from the dim bulbs (or even candles!) of old.